Cognic-AI/SpiritX_Cognic_AI_02/README.md

 ## 📱 User Guide

 ### Admin Access
+- Navigate to `/auth/login`
+- Use the following credentials:
   - Username: `admin`
-- Password: `admin123`
+  - Password: `Admin@2025`
-- Navigate to `/admin` to access the admin panel
+- Access the admin panel at `/admin` to manage players, view statistics, and analyze tournament data

 ### Regular User
-1. Sign up with a username and password
+1. Sign up with a username and password or use the demo account:
+   - Username: `spiritx_2025`
+   - Password: `SpiritX@2025`
 2. Browse players in the "Players" tab
 3. Build your team in the "Select Team" tab
 4. Manage your team in the "Team" tab